 The Credit Facility requires the Company to comply with a leverage ratio and a fixed charge coverage ratio.
 In addition, the Credit Facility contains customary covenants, including covenants that limit or restrict the Company and its subsidiaries' ability to: incur liens, incur indebtedness, make investments, dispose of assets, make certain restricted payments, merge or consolidate and enter into certain transactions with affiliates.
 The Credit Facility also limits the Company's ability to pay dividends unless, among other factors, immediately after giving effect thereto the aggregate amount of unrestricted cash and cash equivalents held by Guess?, Inc. and its domestic subsidiaries is at least \$50 million.
 The Company may need to borrow against this facility periodically to ensure it will continue to meet the requirements of this covenant.
-Upon the occurrence of an event of default under the Credit Facility, and declare all amounts outstanding to be immediately due and payable.
-The Credit Facility specifies a number of events of default (some of which are subject to applicable grace or cure periods), including, among other things, non-payment defaults, covenant defaults, cross-defaults to other material indebtedness, bankruptcy and insolvency defaults and material judgment defaults.
-The Credit Facility allows for both secured borrowings outside of the Credit Facility up to specified amounts.
+Upon the occurrence of an event of default under the Credit Facility, the lenders may cease making loans, terminate the Credit Facility and declare all amounts outstanding to be immediately due and payable.
+The Credit Facility specifies a number of events of default (some of which are subject to applicable grace or cure periods), including, among other things, non-payment defaults, covenant defaults.
+The Credit Facility and unsolvency defaults and material judgment defaults.
+The Credit Facility allows for both secured and unsecured borrowings outside of the Credit Facility up to specified amounts.